Joan Sastre (footballer): Loan to PAOK

-On 12 January 2022, PAOK FC officially announced the acquisition of Sastre from Mallorca on loan for the remainder of the season, with an option to buy.
-Sastre scored his first goal against Volos FC on his debut on 22 January 2022.
+On 12 January 2022, PAOK officially announced the acquisition of Sastre from Mallorca on loan for the remainder of the season, with an option to buy.
+Sastre scored his first goal against Volos on his debut on 22 January 2022.

 PAOK

 In summer 2023, PAOK enabled the permanent buy-out option from Mallorca for €400,000.

+APOEL

+15 July 2026 – APOEL announced an agreement in principle to sign Spanish right-back Joan Sastre, subject to the successful completion of medical examinations.